 You don’t need to be golf-club-owner rich to fix your garden soil as there’s a very affordable solution.
 Compost!

-It’s characterized by a dark appearance and soil-like texture – permeatingyour garden with nutrients and increasing the sandy soil’s water and nutrient retention when applied, which healthy microorganisms and plants love.
+It’s characterised by a dark appearance and soil-like texture – permeating your garden with nutrients and increasing the sandy soil’s water and nutrient retention when applied, which healthy microorganisms and plants love.

 Creating compost is very straightforward.
-Dead leaves, leftover food, manure, barks from surrounding trees – anything that’s organic (or categorized as green waste) is a good candidate.
+Dead leaves, leftover food, manure, barks from surrounding trees – anything that’s organic (or categorised as green waste) is a good candidate.
 At the most basic level, it simply requires a lot of patience – just wait for the organic matter to break down into humus after a few weeks or months and that’s it!

 To get started, simply apply 3 to 4 inches of compost on the entire surface of your gardening beds, andplough the compost as deep as possible into the soil to prepare it for planting.
 If you have a lawn that needs trimming, you can let the grass clippings just fall off the ground rather than dispose of them.
 Eventually, the grass clippings will decompose, feeding the soil with more organic matter.

 You should also consider planting cover crops.
 These hard-working and hardy plants also known as green manure are very easy to plant and grow – and the returns they deliver will repay your efforts many times over.

 Cover crops – like cowpeas, buckwheat, etc. – areplanted to control pests, stop the spreading of plant diseases, suppress pesky weeds, and help you build healthier soil.
 These plants are mixed deep into the ground just before they start to bloom – boostingtheground’s organic content.